 Once you have your professional aeronautical license and plenty of experience, you can apply for more reputable companies like Boeing or Airbus.

-Even in airlines, they require aeronautical engineers to maintain the aircraft.
+Even airlines require aeronautical engineers to maintain the aircraft.

 Thus there is a vast opportunity for aeronautical engineers and a considerable salary.

-Nevertheless, to reach there, an aeronautical requires years of experience, likewise a pilot willing to work in airlines.
+Nevertheless, to reach there, an aeronautical requires years of experience, likewise a pilot willing to work in the airline.